calimero-archive/docs/docs/getting-started/cloud-connect.md

 ---
 title: Set up Cloud Connect for your Cluster
-sidebar_position: 5
+sidebar_position: 4
 ---

 :::info
 This step is essential if you plan to self-host the shard.
-If you're using Calimero hosted cluster, you can skip this step and proceed directly to creating organizations and workspaces.
+If you're using Calimero hosted cluster, you can skip this step and proceed directly to creating your [workspaces](https://docs.calimero.network/getting-started/workspaces).
 :::

 ## What is Cloud Connect?